kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-address.md

 ### Order and Address entities

 To model this one-to-one relationship, the Order class has a deliveryAddress property which is a reference to an Address Object, on the other hand, the Adress class has no information about the order.
-The ref property in Order class and the id property in Address class are the identity property.
+The ref property in Order class and the id property in Address class are marked with @Id annotnation that means they are the identity property, and the @Table annotnation map both classes to table my_order_table and my_order_address_table respectively.

 ```Java
 @Table("my_order_table")